75 Years of Fair Trade

 We use sustainable, natural or recycled materials and environmentally responsible processes.

-And every person has a unique story – talents and interests, dreams and hopes for their future and their family.
+At Ten Thousand Villages, we strive to put people and planet first in everything we do.
+We remember that every person has a unique story – talents and interests, dreams and hopes for their future and their family.
 Fair trade opens the door for livelihoods and opportunities to flourish.

-The young woman in Guatemala whose success as a team leader in a jewelry workshop gave her the confidence – and the income – to pursue her law degree.
+Like the young woman in Guatemala whose success as a team leader in a jewelry workshop gave her the confidence – and the income – to pursue her law degree.

 The family workshop in Nepal that, with the support of fair trade, was able to rebuild and return to work, finding routine and hope following a crippling earthquake.